emnify/product-docs/docs/services/connectivity/sms.md

   style={{ width: 575 }}
 />

-When you select (check) one or more devices in the list of [**Connected Devices**](https://portal.emnify.com/connected-devices), a group of menu items will appear that includes **SMS**.
+When you select one or more devices in the list of [**Connected Devices**](https://portal.emnify.com/connected-devices), a group of menu items appear that includes **SMS**.

 ![Portal screenshot of the Connected Devices page.
 A top-level banner shows the number of devices selected and a list of options.
 Options from left to right: Reset, SMS, Device, IMEI Lock, More.
 SMS is selected.](assets/portal-connected-devices-sms.png)

-This SMS interface does not show a history of messages.
+This SMS interface doesn't show a history of messages.

 <img
   src={require('./assets/portal-send-sms-message-text.png').default}